fredrikp999/fredrikp999.github.io/_posts/2023-02-18-Full-continuous-deploy.markdown

 * GitHub repo with micro service source code (python, flask)
 * Docker hub with micro service image built and pushed by GitHub actions
 * GitHub repo with app helmchart, using the micro service
-* (Todo) GitHub action to build the csar and upload to Jfrog
+* (Todo) GitHub action to build the helm-chart-package and upload to Jfrog
 * Jfrog helmchart repo hosting the app helmchart
 * GitHub repo with runtime-repo, defining the wanted state of the kubernetes cluster
 * Flux installed in the k8s-cluster, monitoring the above run-time repo